mrklees/mrklees.github.io/_posts/2023-10-07-seacompression.md

   </video>
   ![Death - Dancing with Mallori](https://static.cloudygo.com/static/2023-Seacompression/Death%20-%20Dancing%20with%20Mallori.jpg){: style="flex: calc(627/836);"}
 </figure>
+For much of the event Death adorned our frontage, inviting guests to write letters.
+But for about an hour Death walked around, inviting participants to dance.
+Kids and adults alike enjoyed answering Death's call to dance.

+We can't wait to have Death dance with us again at future events.

 <figure class="thin half" markdown="span">
   ![Death - Mail box and letter writing](https://static.cloudygo.com/static/2023-Seacompression/Death%20-%20Mail%20box%20and%20letter%20writing.jpg)